 To find out more about this course, meet our teachers and receive information about enrolment and next steps, attend an information session.

-This is a full time, face to face course.
-You will need to attend approximately 14 hours of class, over 2 days a week, for 36 weeks.
-As well as the in-class component, you will need to complete approximately 7.3 hours of other study per week.
+This is a full time, blended course.
+You will need to attend approximately 23.3 hours of class, 3 to 4 days a week, for 18 weeks.
+Additional Friday support sessions available for study support and rehearsals, if needed.

-You may also be required to complete approximately 2.2 hours of additional study each week outside of class hours, including rehearsals and performances, also networking and voluntary placement.
+You may also be required to complete approximately 5 hours of additional study each week outside of class hours, including music practice, research, assessment preparation, music listening, and ear training.